 More information is included under the topic Early Elworth Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Elworth family to the New World and Oceana
+Migration of the Elworth family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Elworth arrived in North America very early: Josiah Ellsworth who settled in New England in 1620 and purchased land there.
 The Ellsworths were among the first settlers to land in the New World.
 Later David Ellsworth landed in Massachusetts and moved to Boston in 1767.
 By 1852 John Ellsworth had traveled across the states to settle in San Francisco..